realDirac/alx-low_level_programming/0x00-hello_world/README.md

+README FILE FOR THE DIRECTORY
-This is the readme for the Hello world dir
+This is the readme is for the directory 0x00-hello_world All other details will be added on in the future